Jerome-Saltmarsh/neural_stream/README.md

 stream.add(HelloWorld('this is an example'));
 ```

+## Multiple subscriptions of same type
+You are not bound to listening to a trigger by just one listener
+Any number of listeners of the same type can be created.

 ## Why Super Stream?
 A normal stream is bound to a specific type <T> which means that one needs many streams to support